-Important: While it can be fairly straightforward and inexpensive to get a print book in your hands via print-on-demand services, virtually no one can get your book physically ordered or stocked in bookstores.
-Services may claim to distribute your book to stores or make your book available to stores.
+While it can be fairly straightforward and inexpensive to get a print book in your hands via print-on-demand services, virtually no one can get your book physically ordered or stocked in bookstores.
+Self-publishing services may claim to distribute your book to stores or make your book available to stores.
 But this is very different from actually selling your book into bookstores.
 Bookstores almost never accept or stock titles from any self-publishing service or POD company, although they can special order for customers when asked, assuming the book appears in their system.

 Also, think through the paradox: Print-on-demand services or technology should be used for books that are printed only when there’s demand.
 Your book is not going to be nationally distributed and sitting on store shelves unless or until a real order is placed.